colinedsall/ofdspm/README.md

 ```

 What is considered "good" versus "bad" is still arbitrarily set with various thresholds in order to make training sets.
 This points us at finding special metrics to identify possible failures in the tip in real time.

+# Advanced Models Using Image Detection and Data

 ## Self-Supervised Image Detection Models
 This section focuses on improving both the accuracy and real-time capabilities of this project in that we will use real experimental data to train either pre-trained CNNs or develop an encoder based on augmented images from the experiment.